mickael-o3o/Blog-preview-card-solution/README.md

 ### What I learned

-Calculate an element's size based on the other element's size.
+Calculate an element's size based on other element's size.

 ```css
 .illustration-article {